GoogleChrome/web.dev/src/site/content/en/blog/urlpattern/index.md

 A guiding philosophy for `URLPattern` is to avoid reinvention.
-If you're already familiar with the routing syntax used in Express or Ruby on Rails, you shouldn't have to learn anything new to use `URLPattern`.
+If you're already familiar with the routing syntax used in Express or Ruby on Rails, you shouldn't have to learn anything new.
 But given the slight divergences between syntaxes in popular routing libraries, something had to be chosen as the base syntax, and the designers of `URLPattern` decided to use `path-to-regexp`'s pattern syntax (though not its API surface) as the starting point.